jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 purpose is not to have you learn every single thing about the Python programming language.
 To that point, this book is not intended to be a desk reference for all things Python.
-If you want to find information about a particular language feature or a list of available functions, the best place to look is to use a Web search (like Google) or go straight to the [Python Documentation](https://docs.python.org/) online.
+If you want to find information about a particular language feature or a list of available functions, the best way to look is to use a Web search (like Google) or go straight to the [Python Documentation](https://docs.python.org/) online.